 Despite being considered one of the most common forms of muscular dystrophy in adults and children there are no treatments and no cure.

 FSHD is commonly associated with progressive weakening of facial, shoulder and upper arm muscles.
 However, this explanation does little justice to a disease that can rob people of their ability to walk, talk, smile or even eat.
 The regression often comes in bursts with sudden deterioration followed by periods of no change.

 The loss of skeletal muscle has a huge impact on daily life making even simple tasks complicated.
 Living with FSHD means living with pain, fatigue and the social isolation that comes from being reliant on mobility aids.
 The future for someone with FSHD is uncertain because there is so much variability in how FSHD manifests in people.
-However, the past 10 years has seen a massive improvement in our understanding of FSHD.
-The Foundation’s investment in medical research has lead to great leaps in knowledge and we are getting closer and closer to a time when our understanding of this incredibly complex condition will mean that people with a diagnosis of FSHD will know what their future looks like.
+People with FSHD live with no known cure and few treatments currently available.
+The FSHD Global Research Foundation is working to change this and gives hope to those living with this disease that something is being done to fight for a cure.

 GENETIC MECHANISM OF FSHD

 FSHD is arguably the most complex genetic condition currently known.
 FSHD involves a convoluted and complicated interplay between genes and proteins in the muscle cell.

 While a massive amount of progress has occurred resulting in an improved understanding of the genetic mechanism for FSHD, we are still trying to completely understand how the genetic mutation causes the range of symptoms experienced by people with FSHD.
 Below is outlined the mechanism for FSHD1 and FSHD2.

 At the moment there are researchers investigating an FSHD type 3 and it is likely that more subtypes of FSHD will be identified as our knowledge of FSHD improves.